JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 The example project that you will prepare for the migration is a Compose Multiplatform app that is the result of the [](compose-multiplatform-new-project.md) tutorial.
-The sample with the example of an app that needs to be updated is in the [main](https://github.com/kotlin-hands-on/get-started-with-cm/tree/main) branch of the sample repository.
+* The sample with the example of an app that needs to be updated is in the [main](https://github.com/kotlin-hands-on/get-started-with-cm/tree/main) branch of the sample repository.
+* A final state of the app, with `androidApp` isolated, is available in the [new-project-structure](https://github.com/kotlin-hands-on/get-started-with-cm/tree/new-project-structure) branch.
+  (There you can also see examples of isolated app modules for other platforms.)

 <!-- When the new structure is implemented in the wizard, this is going to change:
      following the tutorial will bring you to the new structure already.